NervosEducationHub/EducationHubArticles/What_are_optimistic_rollups_(explainCKBot)/index.md

 title: 'What Are Optimistic Rollups?'
 coverImage: 'images/image1.png'
 category:
-subtitle: 'Blockchain technology, particularly Ethereum, has revolutionized how we envision digital ownership and decentralized applications.'
+subtitle: 'Enter optimistic rollups – a Layer 2 scaling solution designed to alleviate bottlenecks by processing transactions off of the main Ethereum chain (Layer 1) and only settling final states on-chain'
 date: '2024-06-11 T23:00:00.000Z'
 author:
 - github:explainCKBot
 ---

-However, Ethereum's scalability issue, characterized by slow transaction speeds and high fees, has been a persistent hurdle.
-Enter optimistic rollups – a Layer 2 scaling solution designed to alleviate these bottlenecks by processing transactions off the main Ethereum chain (Layer 1) and only settling final states on-chain.
+Ethereum's scalability issue, characterized by slow transaction speeds and high fees, has been a persistent hurdle.
+Enter optimistic rollups – a Layer 2 scaling solution designed to alleviate these bottlenecks by processing transactions off of the main Ethereum chain (Layer 1) and only settling final states on-chain.
 This innovation not only promises to boost Ethereum's transaction throughput but also to significantly reduce transaction fees, making Ethereum more accessible and efficient for users and developers alike.

 ## How Optimistic Rollups Work